Social housing explained

 - by applying to us directly.

 If you’ve applied to be on your local council’s housing register, they can nominate you for one of our homes.

 Transfer from another home

 If you’re already one of our social tenants, you can transfer to another home.
-This is still possible even if you’ve not been offered the chance to renew at the end of your fixed-term tenancy.
+This is possible even if you’ve not been offered the chance to renew at the end of your current fixed-term tenancy.
 You can also swap homes with other social housing tenants.